 The park has a few different trails you can hike, and more than 20,000 images carved into volcanic rocks by Native Americans and Spanish settlers 400 to 700 years ago.

-Learn more about the history, culture, and art of the 19 Pueblos of Albuquerque at the Indian Pueblo Cultural Center, plus enjoy a fantastic authentic meal at the Pueblo Harvest Cafe.
+Learn more about the history, culture, and art of the 19 Pueblos of Albuquerque at the Indian Pueblo Cultural Center, plus enjoy some fantastic authentic New Mexican cuisine at the Pueblo Harvest Cafe.

 New Mexico is the land of chiles, and in Albuquerque, you'll be asked whether you want red chiles or green chiles with your food.
 If you're a local, you'll ask for Christmas - which means you want both red and green!